-- Participants are selected on the basis of promise or accomplishment in the writing sample.
+- Participants are selected on the basis of literary promise or accomplishment in the writing sample.

-- All workshops are limited to thirteen participants.
+- All workshops are limited to twelve participants.

 - Applications and registrations are processed first-come, first-served.

-- Applications and writing samples may be submitted electronically (available soon), or by downloading a printable application for mailing.
+- Applications and writing samples must be submitted electronically through the Online Application.

-- Questions regarding the status of a submission may be obtained by e-mailing email@example.com.
+- Questions regarding the status of a submission should be directed to the Conference Coordinator by e-mailing email@example.com.

 You will receive a response within two weeks and, if you are accepted, it will include a link to the Optivation system at Bemidji State University to pay online with a credit card (or you may mail us a check).
 At this point your seat in the workshop is held for two weeks.
-If we do not receive your completed registration form and full payment of your conference fee we then send you a reminder.
+If we do not receive your completed registration and full payment of your conference fee we then send you a reminder.
 If you don’t register after that, we place you on a waiting list and open the seat to someone else.
 Scholarship applicants will be notified if their workshop is filling prior to the scholarship deadline in case they want to maintain a place in the workshop or on a waiting list.

 When we receive your paid registration we guarantee your seat for the conference.
 We will send you a confirmation letter and some additional information (maps, etc.).

 This option does not include participation in a workshop.
-It does include access to all craft talks, afternoon events, evening readings, and the four conference meals (see daily schedule for details).
+It does include access to all craft talks, afternoon events, evening readings, and the five conference meals (see daily schedule).
 This option is for writers at any stage of development who work hard at their writing and want to better understand the creative act.
 You will be exposed to and benefit from the knowledge and experience our teaching artists share in their morning craft talks and be inspired by their work at the evening readings.
 Auditors are also provided a space to gather and workshop with each other if they choose.
-Set aside the week for yourself as an incredibly affordable writer’s retreat.
+Set aside the week for yourself in an incredibly affordable writer’s retreat.
 Housing on campus is $272 for the week.
 Come be a part of the writers’ conference community!

-- Scholarships are awarded based on need and literary merit and intended to lower financial barriers for those who want to engage in this unique arts learning opportunity.
+- Scholarships are awarded based on need and literary merit to lower financial barriers for those who want to engage in this unique arts learning opportunity.

-- Scholarship recipients are ineligible for other discounts but may receive the early bird rate.
+- Scholarship recipients are ineligible for other discounts.

 Refunds for Cancellations